sudhanshudigital/sekuliServer/README.md

 Document reviewed by Ramandeep Singh on ............

 ---
-#Prerequisites to install Sekuli Server
+#Prerequisites to install Sikuli Server
 ---
-1) Sekuli IDE installation
+1) Sikuli IDE installation

 2) Java